 Part of the reason that scene is so powerful is that many of the extras were actually European refugees.
 That woman you see crying during the song?
 She was French, hearing her country's anthem for the first time in years - not the character, the actress.

 Noodle Incident: The reason Rick can't return to America is never disclosed in the film.
-The Neutrality Acts of the 1930s were in play and the writers apparently attempted to come up with the exact reason numerous times, but eventually decided to leave it to our imaginations, and hung a lampshade on it by having Renault bring up various theories.
+The Neutrality Acts of the 1930s were in play and the writers apparently attempted to come up with the exact reason numerous times, but eventually decided to leave it to our imaginations, and hung a lampshade on it by having Renault bring up various theories (see Deadpan Snarker above).
 By the end of the movie, Rick does all three: cheats on his bet with Louis about Victor's escape, rekindles the love affair with Ilsa (even as she leaves with Victor), and shoots Major Strasser.

 Reality Subtext: A number of the actors and extras were actually refugees of Nazi oppression, including Conrad Veidt, who played Major Strasser.
 This added extra meaning to the Marseilles scene, as most of the emotion from the actors was genuine.
 It also adds more meaning to Ugarte's arrest, since his actor Peter Lorre was a Jew who fled Nazi Germany to escape exactly what happens to Ugarte.
 The line where he begs Rick, "Hide me!" particularly stands out.

-Romantic False Lead: An unusual twist: Either Victor or Rick could be considered a False Lead once you know the Back Story.
+Romantic False Lead: An unusual twist: Either Victor or Rick could be considered a False Lead once you know the Backstory.
 In the DVD commentary, Roger Ebert points out that no matter with whom Ilsa leaves at the end, she's leaving with the wrong man.
-Ingrid Berman claims that she consciously attempted to avoid this trope by presenting Ilsa as having to decide between two men she genuinely loves, each in his own way.
-In addition, the outcome wasn't written in the script while they were filming it and the Hays Code wouldn't have allowed the showing of a movie in which she left her husband for another man in that fashion.
+Ingrid Bergman claims that she consciously attempted to avoid this trope by presenting Ilsa as having to decide between two men she genuinely loves, each in his own way.
+In addition, the outcome wasn't written in the script while they were filming it and The Hays Code wouldn't have allowed the showing of a movie in which she left her husband for another man in that fashion.